It's Alive (2009 film): Plot

-After questioning by the police, Lenore is allowed to take Daniel home.
+After questioning by the police, Lenore wants to leave and take Daniel home.
 Authorities arrange for a psychologist to help her regain her memory of the delivery.
 Soon, Daniel bites Lenore when she feeds him, revealing his taste for blood.

-Daniel begins to attack small animals and progresses to killing adult humans.
+Daniel begins to attack small animals and progresses to killing adult humans when he is scared.
 One of his victims is the therapist who came to Lenore and Frank's house who wants to try hypnosis on Lenore but she refuses.
 She asks the therapist to leave.
 Lenore refuses to accept that her baby is a cannibalistic killer.
 Frank comes home from work to find Lenore sitting in the baby's room, but Daniel is not in his crib.
 The electricity goes off.
 Frank goes to check the fuse and at the same time searches for Daniel in the basement.
-Then he finds himself locked in.
+Then he finds himself locked in by Daniel.
 Daniel kills Marco, the police officer who came with Sergeant Perkins.
 Perkins finds Frank in the basement.
-As Perkins and Frank search for Daniel, Daniel suddenly drops down on Perkins and kills him.
-Frank captures Daniel with a rubbish can, but cannot bring himself to kill him.
-Daniel leaps out of the rubbish can and attacks Frank when he lifts the lid off the rubbish can.
+As Perkins and Frank search for the mutant baby, Daniel suddenly attacks Perkins cause him to accidentally shoot the gas which cause the explosion, killing him in the process.
+While Lenore heard the noise, she finally stands up and begins looking for Daniel.
+Frank tricks Daniel to enter the trash can and captures him in the process.
+He takes him far away to the house now setting on fire.
+While Lenore calling out Frank and Daniel, he kept continuing screaming as Frank brings his gun about to shoot the mutant baby.
+But cannot bring himself to kill him as Daniel begins to cry.
+While Daniel continue crying, Frank was hesitating to open the lid.
+As Frank opens the trash can, he thinks Daniel died from lack of oxygen but an enraged Daniel leaps out of the trash can and attacks Frank in retaliation.

-Lenore finds Frank injured, and she brings Daniel into the burning house.
-Frank and his brother, Chris watch helplessly as the house burns with Lenore and Daniel inside.
+Lenore finds Frank injured, she apologizes Frank for everything that happened to them.
+But then Daniel cries can be heard, Lenore finds Daniel and she brings him into the burning house.
+Going inside the baby room and sit on a rocking chair as she sings him to sleep.
+Frank and Chris watch helplessly as the house burns to the ground with Lenore and Daniel inside.